 Communicate the Change Vision

 When things start in any initiative, cross-talk and counter-ideas start flowing as well.
-So, just creating the vision and articulating it in the beginning is not enough.
+So, just creating the vision and articulating it, in the beginning, is not enough.
 It has to be a continuous process.
 So it should be communicated frequently and powerfully and should be added to every process.

 It should be shared formally and informally at every step.
 People should walk the talk.
-The steps should be taken to align initiative in every way with the central tenets and values of the vision statement.
+The steps should be taken to align the initiative in every way with the central tenets and values of the vision statement.
 So what does this entail?
 These things:

 - Discuss the vision often and everywhere